Utility Billing Services

 Explain My Bill

 Your utility bill contains important and helpful information.
 You need to know where to find the information on your bill, and what it means to you.

 Select section-by-section explanations on the interactive utility bill.Learn more about Explain My Bill

 Water and sewer rates for Raleigh, Garner, Knightdale, Rolesville, Wake Forest, Wendell and Zebulon

 - Raleigh solid waste & recycling charges

-The Landlord Program, also known as the Default Customer Program, transfers utility services to the landlord's account between tenants.
-The program is designed for landlords, rental agencies, management companies, and apartment complexes to ensure no service interruption when a tenant moves out, and the service initiation fee is waived for participating landlords.Learn More
+The Landlord Program transfers utility services to the landlord's account between tenants.
+This program is designed for landlords, rental agencies, management companies, and apartment complexes to ensure no service interruption when a tenant moves out.
+Service initiation fees are waived for participating landlords.Learn more about Landlord Program

 Past Due/Delinquent Account

 If your City of Raleigh utility account becomes delinquent, there will be additional fees and your water service may be disconnected at your expense.